 Select a certificate and click on thebutton to get details about the selection.

-Use this button to import a new certificate, regardless if certified by a certification authority or not.
+Use this button to import a certificate, regardless if new or certified by a certification authority.

 Use this button to export an active certificate, a certification request or a private key.
 Using this option you can send an exported certificate request to a certification authority.